Cookie

 Launch the app and log in with your credentials on the local and remote computers.
 On the latter one, find the device you need, and click the ‘Connect’ button next to it. blank

-Create a wireless USB bridge with USB Network Gate
+Connect USB Devices Wirelessly with USB Network Gate

 • 1.